SapirNa/RealTime-ServerClient/README.md

 this is demo of smart-home system base on server-clinet.

 main_server :
 is the server that get all to messages from clients and do all the work.

 client_light :
-  r un on backgrond, when get message from main_server he can do:
+run on backgrond, when get message from main_server he can do:
   1. send light-on
   2. send light-off

 client_move :
 send to the main_server that there is a person move in the house.

 client_log :
 send to the main_server the log file that he save

 client_write :
 free text from the user to the main_server.
   1. the user can write free text and the main_server return the same message
   2. the user can write "light-on"/"light-off" and the main_server will call the client_light

 client_shutdown :
 send to the main_server to kill all the client and himself

 to run this code: